AdeniyiBen/My_Portfolio/README.md

 #### Objectives
 - Identify sales trends and patterns
 - Perform geographic analysis of sales data to identify high performing regions
-- Perform relationship between annual income and price by region
+- Perform relationship between annual income and price by region.
 #### My Role
 As the lead data analyst, I was responsible for data collection, cleaning, and exploratory analysis.
 I employed statistical methods to build a predictive model.
 I also created visualizations and reports to present findings to the directors.